dhsc-govuk/FingertipsNext/api/DHSC.FingertipsNext.Api/ReadMe.md

 ## User Authentication

 Fingertips is configured with ASP.net authentication backed by entra external ID.
-In order to enable this functionality
+In order to enable this functionality the following configuration parameters must be set within app config:

 ```json
     "AzureAd": {